Slewog/runFXServer/README.md

 # runFXServer for Windows.
-It's a batch with some options to run a Five M server.
+It's a batch with some options to run a Five M server on windows.

 - Delete the cache files before you run the server.
 - Ask if you want make a back-up of the resources.